 Director of Community Programs & Partnerships

-Katelyn comes to Ovations after a busy professional life in theater, education and arts administration.
+Katelyn came to Ovations in 2021 after a busy professional life in theater, education and arts administration.
 She spent 15 years acting, teaching and generally immersing herself in the performing arts scenes of New York City and Washington D.C.
 Most recently, she served as the Humanities Program Coordinator for the Folger Shakespeare Library, curating outreach events across the institution.
 She holds a B.F.A. from NYU’s Tisch School of the Arts and an M.F.A. from the George Washington University.
-Katelyn grew up in southern New Hampshire and is thrilled to be relocating to Maine with her husband Mike and their delightfully chaotic dog, Hooper.
+Katelyn grew up in southern New Hampshire and is thrilled to be settled in Maine with her husband, daughter, and occasionally chaotic dog, Hooper.
 She is always on the hunt for great new hiking spots, dining experiences and board games.

 Jamie Barilone (she/her)